fakrulislam0085/CompScience-PoliTO/LABS/LAB02/README.md

 # 🧪 Lab 02: Python Basics & String Manipulation

 Welcome to **Lab 02** of the *Computer Science* course for First-Year, First-Semester students at Politecnico di Torino.
 This lab is all about building **foundational Python skills** — from arithmetic to string tricks, wrapped in real-world logic and fun formatting challenges.
+>"First, solve the problem.
+Then, write the code." — John Johnson (Pioneering computer scientist and writer)
 ---

 ## 📚 Topics Covered